imperiumlabs/GeoFirestore/README.md

 # GeoFirestore — Realtime location queries with Firestore

-GeoFirestore is set of open-source libraries for IOS and Android applications which allow you to store and query a set of documents based on their geographic location.
+GeoFirestore is set of open-source libraries for iOS and Android applications which allow you to store and query a set of documents based on their geographic location.
 At its heart, GeoFirestore simply stores locations with string keys.
 Its main benefit, however, is the possibility of querying documents within a given geographic area - all in realtime.